+AT

+Alert on LAN

+IBM

+LANClient Control Manager

+Netfinity

+Netfinity Manager

-AT IBM LANClient Control Manager Netfinity Manager ViaVoice Wake on LAN
+Wake on LAN

-Intel, Celeron, LANDesk, and MMX are trademarks or registered trademarks of Intel Corporation.
+Intel, LANDesk, and MMX are trademarks of Intel Corporation in the United States, other countries, or both.

-Microsoft, Windows, and Windows NT are trademarks or registered trademarks of Microsoft Corporation.
+Microsoft, Windows, and Windows NT are trademarks of Microsoft Corporation in the United States, other countries, or both.